protonemedia/form-components-pro-docs/src/docs/integration.md

 ## Flatpickr

 Flatpickr uses a *Stylus* stylesheet to style the library.
 Our stylesheet extends the vendor stylesheet (of Flatpickr) and adds some Tailwind-specific tweaks.
-Make sure your bundler handles Stylus stylesheets correctly.
+Make sure your bundler handles Stylus stylesheets correctly, for example, by installing `stylus` and `stylus-loader`.

 You can import the stylesheet in your Vue component: